openstack/charm-guide/doc/source/community/software-bug.rst

 * `Existing bugs`_ - someone else may have already encountered the issue -
   avoid creating duplicate bugs

-The latest release of the OpenStack Charms contain the latest fixes.
-Ideally, upgrade to latest stable charms and confirm whether the problem persists.
+The observed issue may already be fixed.
+Ideally, upgrade to the most recent revision available and confirm whether the problem persists.
 See the `Charms upgrade`_ documentation.

 Consider testing for a regression before submitting a bug as it is an extremely valuable data point.
-The main variables are Ubuntu series, OpenStack release, and charm revision.
+The main variables are Ubuntu series, OpenStack release, and charm revision/channel.

 Cloud stack
 ~~~~~~~~~~~